- Licensed Professional Counselor

 Women's issues, young women

-Jacqueline sees clients at community partner locations as part of our PACT program.
+Jacqueline sees clients at our Central Office and at community partner locations as part of our PACT program.
 For more information about our PACT Program and community partners, please click HERE.